 The dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.
+This involved providing patients with preventative advice.
+Not all records we reviewed included evidence that the dentist was routinely taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.